summary

 Bill Summary

-Requires operators of conversational artificial intelligence services in the State to issue certain disclosures to account holders and users.
-Requires operators to develop protocols to prevent the production of suicidal ideations in account holders and users.
-Establishes protections for account holders and users of conversational artificial intelligence services.
-Establishes protections for minor account holders and users of conversational artificial intelligence services.
-Beginning 1/1/2028, requires operators to submit annual reports to the Department of Commerce and Consumer Affairs containing certain information.
-Allows the Department of the Attorney General and Office of Consumer Protection to bring a civil action against operators who violate certain requirements.
+Requires operators of AI companions in the State to issue certain disclosures to users.
+Requires operators to develop certain protocols to respond to user prompts regarding suicidal ideation or self-harm.
+Establishes protections for users and minor users of AI companions.
+Beginning 1/1/2028, requires operators to submit annual reports to the Behavioral Health Administration of the Department of Health containing certain information.
 Establishes that violations are to be considered unfair or deceptive acts or practices.
-Effective 7/1/3000.
-(HD3)
+(CD1)

 AI Summary